joematthews/extreme-angular/README.md

 ## Dev Tools Implemented

-The section outlines how each tool is configured, and how they can be leveraged to ensure clean and maintainable code.
+This section outlines how each tool is configured, and how they can be leveraged to ensure clean and maintainable code.

 Use this script to run all checks against all project files: